 I almost didn’t go to Culebra, assuming that Vieques offered everything I was looking for, but I let their marketing get to my head.
 If you read online forums, you’ll find a huge group of loyalists saying it’s the greatest vacation on earth.
 There’s one story after another of someone who visited for a day trip, came back for two weeks the next year, and bought a vacation home the year after that.

 I had to see it myself.
 FOMO, you know?

 The Famous Culebra Beach: Playa Flamenco

 The reason most travelers visit Culebra is for Flamenco Beach, consistently voted one of the world’s best.

 I mean, just look at it.

 Is it the greatest beach in the world?
 No, probably not.
-I liked a few in Barbados better, but then again I prefer a few amenities for my beach day such as a rental chair and umbrella.
-At Flamenco Beach, you’ll need to bring your own (a cooler of cold drinks and snacks wouldn’t hurt either).
+I liked a few in Barbados better, but then again I prefer a few amenities for my beach day such as a lounge chair and umbrella.
+At Flamenco Beach, you’ll need to bring your own chair (a cooler of cold drinks and snacks wouldn’t hurt either).
 Regardless, it’s a world class beach!

 Pack for the Beach

 Find out why I take baby powder to the beach, plus more must-have beach items (link opens in a new window).